11 Properties of Sewing Thread

 - Abrasion resistance,

 All the above properties have explained the below:

 1. Tensile strength:

 The minimum load which is needed to break the sewing thread is termed as the tensile strength of that thread.
-It is expressed by gm, kg or lbs which may vary according to the temperature and humidity.
+It is expressed by gm, kg, or lbs which may vary according to the temperature and humidity.
 It is used to determine the difference in tensile strength of sewing threads of the same size or ticket number.

 The ratio of tensile strength and thickness or count of sewing thread is known as tenacity.
-Strength and quality of various count thread are verifies by tenacity.
-Tenacity is denoted by gm per tex or gm per denier in textile and apparel industry.
+The strength and quality of various count threads are verified by tenacity.
+Tenacity is denoted by gm per tex or gm per denier in the textile and apparel industry.

 3. Loop strength:

 Thread has minimum strength in its loop position and the minimum load needed to break the loop is termed as loop strength.
 It is deeply related to the stitching strength of a thread.

 4. Loop strength ratio:

 The ratio of sewing thread tenacity and loop strength of that thread is termed as loop strength ratio.
 It should be noted here that, the maximum value of the loop strength ratio maybe 2.
 The Loop strength ratio is used to find out the efficiency of sewing thread in the stitch.

 5. Minimum loop strength:

 The loop strength of the weaker loop is termed as minimum loop strength.
 It is used to determine the performance of sewing thread in the stitch.

 6. Elongation at break:

 Elongation at break is the extension of sewing thread at breaking point.
 It is expressed in percentage.
 It is too much important for the extensibility of seam.

 7. Stress-strain curve:

 The stress-strain curve is the drawing curve of tenacity which opposes the elongation of the sewing thread.
 It has great importance to compare the values of two threads.